 The most common domain extensions are .com, .net, .info, .co and .org.
 These were the first domain extensions that existed, which is why many sites use them.
 They are also in high demand because they are the most recognizable.

-When you choose a domain for your site, you will need to come up with the branded phrase that comes before the “dot” as well as the extension that will come at the end of your website address.
+When you choose a domain for your site, you will need to come up with the phrase that comes before the “dot” as well as the extension that will come at the end of your website address.

-Purchasing a domain means that you register the domain for a set amount of time.
+Purchasing a domain means you register the domain for a set amount of time.
 You don’t buy it and own it forever.
 You need to continually renew the domain over the time that you want to keep and use it.

 5. Pick a website builder

 At this point in planning, you’re ready to choose how you will build your website.

 You have a few options for building your site.
 You can:

 - Use a drag-and-drop website builder like the one from GoDaddy.

 - Use a more advanced content management system like WordPress that requires a bit more technical know-how (although GoDaddy's WordPress Hosting makes starting a WordPress site much easier).